 In a hi-fi context, active means that a unit has a built-in amplifier, whereas the passive equivalent would require separate amplification.
 The most common example is an active subwoofer as they benefit from amplification specialised to bass, though you can also buy pairs of active speakers.

-For older PC's that don't have an HDMI or DVI output socket, look for a TV with a 'PC Input', otherwise known as 'VGA'.
+For older PC's that don't have an HDMI or DVI output socket, look for a TV or projector with a 'PC Input', otherwise known as 'VGA'.
 Although far fewer TVs feature this older style of input these days, it's still available - usually on budget models.

 Phono pre-amp / phono-stage